solliancenet/dp-203-v2/Instructions/Labs/07/README.md

 4. Select **Run** from the toolbar menu to execute the SQL command.

-**DO NOT RUN the next command in step 5**

-5. In the query window, replace the script with the following to load the data into the `wwi_staging.SalesHeap` table. **DO NOT RUN** this command.
-In the interest of time, we will skip this command since it takes around 10 minutes to execute:
+5. In the query window, replace the script with the following to load the data into the `wwi_staging.SalesHeap` table.
+This command takes approximately 10 minutes to execute:

     ```sql
     INSERT INTO [wwi_staging].[SaleHeap]
     SELECT *
     FROM [wwi_external].[Sales]
     ```

+    > While this is running, read the rest of the lab instructions to familiarize yourself with the content.

 ### Task 3: Configure and run the COPY statement